lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Message Integrity Check (MIC).
   This field is optional.
 If present, it only appears in the All-1 SCHC Fragments.
-  If present, its size MUST be at least an L2 Word.
   See {{IntegrityChecking}} for details on the computation of the MIC.

 * C (integrity Check): C is a 1-bit field.